MAGBOY/legal/terms.md

 Should you have other questions or concerns about this document, please get in touch [using our contact form](http://thechangelog.com/contact/) or [by submitting an issue on GitHub](https://github.com/thechangelog/legal/issues/new).

-### Using The Changelog means accepting these terms

-By accessing, using, reading, or listening to The Changelog in any way, you agree to and are bound by the terms and conditions written in this document.

-If you do not agree to all of the terms and conditions contained in this document, do not access The Changelog.

-## This is a living document
+### About this document

-This is a living document and is [open source on GitHub](https://github.com/thechangelog/legal/blob/master/terms.md).
+This is a living document and is [open source on GitHub](https://github.com/thechangelog/legal/blob/master/privacy.md).

-If you read something that rubs you the wrong way, or if you think of something that should be added, please [submit an issue](https://github.com/thechangelog/legal/issues/new) or [contact us](http://thechangelog.com/contact/).
+If you read something in this this document and it rubs you the wrong way, or you feel something should be added, please [submit an issue](https://github.com/thechangelog/legal/issues/new) or [contact us](http://thechangelog.com/contact/).

 We don't amend this document for any particular subscriber, but if your changes apply to all of our subscriber, we'll be happy to update it for everyone.

 We will likely improve this document over time.
 By continuing to use the site, you will implicitly accept the changes we make.

 Your access and use of The Changelog is always subject to the most current version of this document.

+This document was adapted from [Balsamiq](http://support.balsamiq.com/customer/portal/articles/174898).

+---

+## Terms of Service

+Using The Changelog means accepting these terms.

+By accessing, using, reading, or listening to The Changelog in any way, you agree to and are bound by the terms and conditions written in this document.

+If you do not agree to all of the terms and conditions contained in this document, do not access The Changelog.

 ## Breach of Terms